 It is an excellent choice for people commuting to Downtown Manhattan and Brooklyn, accessed by the N and R trains.
 For the past couple of years, many young people have been moving in, mostly because of the Industry City complex on the waterfront.
 Plus, there’s an amazing chain of shops and stores that offers a variety of products.

 Pack your bags, Brooklyn awaits!

-We sincerely hope that you liked our list of best, cheap Brooklyn neighborhoods for renters.
+We sincerely hope that you liked our list of the best, cheap Brooklyn neighborhoods for renters.
 If you are attracted to these diverse and friendly communities, go ahead and become a part of them.
 Still, know that there are many great choices, and this list is just a nudge to push you in the right direction.
-You are the one who needs to decide where your place under in the Sun will be!
+You are the one who needs to decide where your place under the Sun will be!